jlohmoeller/letsencrypt-dns/Readme.md

 ```

 Use the provided [docker-compose.yaml](docker-compose.yaml) file to start the service.
 Once it is up and running,
 use `docker exec -it letsencrypt cert yourdomain.com` to request a certificate for `yourdomain.com`.
+When requesting your first certificate, you will be asked to agree to the Letsencrypt ToS and for your email.